insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 - USB/CSI camera;
 - GigE (Genicam) industrial cam;
 - FFmpeg;
+- Multi-stream;
-- Multi-stream.
+- Kafka-Redis Source.

-All source adapters accept the following common parameters:
+Most source adapters accept the following common parameters:

 - ``SOURCE_ID``: a string identifier for a stream processed; this option is **required**; every stream must have a unique identifier, if identifiers collide, processing may cause unpredictable results; the identifier may encode user-defined semantics in a prefix, like ``rtsp.stream.1``; many sink adapters can filter out streams by prefix or full ``SOURCE_ID``;
 - ``ZMQ_ENDPOINT``: adapter's socket where it sends media stream; it must form a valid ZeroMQ pair with module's input socket; the endpoint coding scheme is ``[<socket_type>+(bind|connect):]<endpoint>``;